Steiger04/ioBroker.vis-2-widgets-collection/src-widgets/src/types/README.md

-# vis-2-widgets-collection: New Type Infrastructure
+﻿# vis-2-widgets-collection: Type Infrastructure

 ## Overview

 **Status:** ✅ **Complete** (Phase 10 - All widgets migrated, legacy types removed)

 This directory contains the **single source of truth** for all vis-2 Collection widget types.
-After completing Phase 10 cleanup, all legacy type definitions have been removed, and `newTypes/` is now the exclusive type system.
+After completing Phase 10 cleanup, all legacy type definitions have been removed, and `types/` is now the exclusive type system.

 ## 🎯 Architecture

 ### Single Source of Truth

-- **✅ `newTypes/`**: All type definitions (field types, widget types, context types)
+- **✅ `types/`**: All type definitions (field types, widget types, context types)
 - **✅ `lib/`**: Runtime-only field generators for vis-2 editor (no type exports)
 - **❌ `src/types/`**: Removed in Phase 10